 Dropbox is another cloud storage platform many businesses use.
 Like Google Drive, it’s an easy way to share information when needed.

 Sometimes working in a remote environment when social distancing can get lonely and repetitive.
 To keep our own team engaged, we’re constantly looking for creative ways to keep it interesting.
 Some fun examples include throwing a virtual happy hour, having a remote Netflix movie night, visualizing ideas through Google Jamboard, or setting up a private Facebook group to share everything and anything.
 (Yes, including memes).

 If there’s anything we’ve learned from working remotely, it’s this: overcommunication is the secret to success.
 So, while we’re all social distancing ourselves, become a communication rockstar and start making some good use out of these remote work tools.

 Need help leveraging online communication tools?
-Let’s chat!
+Fill out our contact form and let’s chat!
 We’ll get through it together.